BrewBlox/brewblox-boilerplate/README.md

 - Change the `name` field to your project name.
 This is generally the same as the repository name.
 This name is used when installing the package through Pip. \ It is common for this name to equal the package name, but using "`-`" as separator instead of "`_`".
 - Change the `authors` field to your name and email.

-**Issues:**

-At the time of writing, the Cryptography package fails to build on Piwheels.
-It will also fail to build from source, as a Rust toolchain is required.
-To resolve this, the dependency is pinned to 38.0.1 in the `[build-system]` section of `pyproject.toml`.

-Once the issue is resolved on <https://www.piwheels.org/project/cryptography/>, this dependency should be unpinned.

 ---

 ### [tox.ini](./tox.ini)